-One major contribution is the opportunity to learn Finnish or Swedish as a free course in universities, whether the expat is formally a student or not.
+One major contribution is the opportunity to learn Finnish or Swedish as a free university course, whether the expat is formally a student or not.
 For some large companies and sectors such as IT or teaching English as a foreign language, being able to communicate fluently in Finnish is obviously less important.
-Unfortunately, the job market is not altogether easy to enter as a foreigner and so learning Finnish will be a great benefit when looking for and securing a job.
+Unfortunately, the job market is not altogether easy to enter as a foreigner, and so learning Finnish will be a great benefit when looking for and securing a job.

 On top of language, experience is also important.
 Recent graduates with little experience may find it harder to secure employment in Finland compared to those with more years of experience.

 Work culture in Finland

-Voted one of the best places to live for work-life balance, Finland's work culture emphasizes employee wellness.
+Voted one of the best places to live for work-life balance, Finland's work culture emphasises employee wellness.
 The workweek in Finland is normally 40 hours, although many sectors allow their staff to work shorter hours.
 Most workplaces also offer around four weeks of paid holiday leave annually for their employees to enjoy summer.
-Time management is important in Finnish culture and employees make sure to produce and complete their tasks in the allocated work time.
+Time management is important in Finnish culture, and employees make sure to produce and complete their tasks in the allocated work time.

 Finnish workers typically experience flat hierarchies, and it is quite normal for colleagues to refer to each other by name rather than by title.
 Business communication is normally quite open, and Finnish employees are generally free to speak their minds.
 That said, courtesy and politeness are still highly valued.
 Punctuality is also important both in work culture and in social settings.